jaywcjlove/create-custom-symbols/README.md

   </p>
 </div>

-A tool that can convert any SVG icon into a [custom SF symbol](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app).
+A tool that can convert any SVG icon into a [Custom SF symbol](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app).
 Your customized SF symbol can be imported into Xcode and utilized in any project based on UIKit or SwiftUI.

 ![Create Custom Symbols screenshots-1](./assets/screenshots-1.png)